becerda/DiskpartGUI-WPF/README.md

 	NOERR - Flag for setting no error output

 ### Returns
-Successful or error message
+Success or error message

 ### Displayed Info On GUI
-A pop-up window will appear upon completion showing either successful or error.
+A pop-up window will appear upon completion showing either success or error.

 #### Command 2:
 ```bash